ariel17/minesweeper-API/STEPS.md

 should take responsibility over clear scopes and communicate to other objects about what is only necessary.

-* Games: configuration, game status and progression, time measuring, other business rules.
+* _games_: configuration, game status and progression, time measuring, other business rules.
-* Users: registration, list of games created/participating.
+* _users_: registration, list of games created/participating.
-* Boards: Game rules, object representations and relations between them.
+* _boards_: Game rules, object representations and relations between them.
-* Storages: Client implementations to persist/load previous states.
+* _storages_: Client implementations to persist/load previous states.
-* Status: provides a simple report about the application health.
+* _status_: provides a simple report about the application health.

+### Problems faced

+* Initializing Swagger docs: Had some trouble loading correctly the `docs` package until I realised that the module need to be imported as anonymous package.

 [1]: https://github.com/swaggo/swag
 [2]: https://github.com/gin-gonic/gin